 Our volunteer centre is just one of many around England & Wales working in partnership with thousands of volunteers and supporters, providing information on supporting CAFOD in your area and how to get involved.

-For more information, please contact one of our Community Participation Coordinator:
+For more information, please contact one of our part-time Community Participation Coordinator:

 CAFOD Southwark Volunteer Centre